JuanLuBcn/VitaeRules/QUICKSTART.md

 ## 🤔 Questions?

 **Q: Can I use this without Telegram?**
 A: Yes!
-Use the CLI demo (`python -m app.demo_cli`)
+Use the CLI demo (`python -m app.demo_cli`), but the Telegram bot provides the best experience.

 **Q: Do I need Ollama running?**
-A: Not for the CLI demo (uses keyword matching).
-For real LLM-based planning, yes.
+A: Not yet!
+The bot uses keyword-based planning (fast, works offline).
+For smarter planning, you'll need LLM integration in the future.

+**Q: Can I ask questions in Telegram?**
+A: Yes!
+The Retrieval Crew is integrated.
+Ask "What did I do yesterday?" and get answers with citations from your memory.

+**Q: Will the bot approve destructive actions automatically?**
+A: No!
+Deletions and memory modifications require your approval via inline keyboard buttons.

 **Q: Can I add more tools?**
 A: Absolutely!
-Create a new class inheriting from `BaseTool` in `src/app/tools/`
+Create a new class inheriting from `BaseTool` in `src/app/tools/` and register it in `main.py`.

 **Q: How do I reset everything?**
 A: Delete the `data/` directory.
 It will be recreated on next run.

+**Q: Is my data private?**
+A: Yes!
+Everything is stored locally in the `data/` folder.
+Nothing is sent to external services except Telegram API messages.

 ---